elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/the-switch-statement.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, the values must be of the same data type to match.
-The case value that does not, will not execute.
+The case value that does not, does not execute.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />